 1. No Fairfax resident got to vote on these ordinances.
 Only the Town Council voted.
 Because the ordinances are so major, we think that this is fundamentally undemocratic.

-2. For ‘Rent Stabilization’ the max yearly rent increase is 60% of CPI or 5% which ever is lower.
+2. For ‘Rent Stabilization’ the max yearly rent increase is 75% of CPI (25% below inflation) or 5% which ever is lower.
 Cal state law is max increase of 5% + CPI or 10% which ever is lower.

 On the face of it, this is fine for tenants, but there are many unintended and expensive consequences for landlords, renters and homeowners.